 If you're a chocolate lover then you probably don't need much convincing that chocolate is good for you.
 You are probably thrilled that right about now, the stores are overflowing with chocolate bunnies and eggs.
-Advice: My Family Isn't Supporting My Health Goals
+Advice: My Boyfriend Isn't Supporting My Health Goals

 For many of us, it's difficult to resist that dark, creamy decadence or even simply the taste of chocolate that is so often used to flavor ice cream, drinks, baked goods, sauces and just about anything edible.
 It's not surprising that as a species, we're addicted to chocolate because long before we realized its value, the Aztecs and Mayans were using it for money, trading the beans for food and animals.
 Yet, today, there are good reasons why we revere it as a food source.